Cost of Living in Belize – Ambergris Caye: 2023 Update

 And San Pedro has amazing restaurants – they are a huge part of what makes this island so wonderful.
 You are going to want to eat out!
 Check out these menus – like Elvis’ Kitchen or Red GInger Restaurant for a sense of the prices.

-Travel: I travel more than the average expat/immigrant but I travel relatively cheaply.
-I use the water taxi, the bus and stay at low priced hotels – unless I get an invitation from a resort.
+Travel: I travel some, but not alot – it is expensive!
+And I try travel relatively cheaply.
+I use the water taxi, the bus and stay at low-priced hotels – unless I get an invitation from a resort.
 But I LOVE to travel.
-And if I go on a trip or two a month, I can easily spend $500US.
-Traveling in Belize is pricey!
+And if I go on a trip within Belize for a few days, I can easily spend $500US.

 Also, if you plan to visit friends and family in the US (or Canada or your place of birth) make sure to factor that in when budgeting.